Monogatari/Documentation/advanced-monogatari-development/actions.md

 # Actions

-This page has been moved to:
+This page has been moved to [Building Blocks: Actions](../building-blocks/actions/).

-{% page-ref page="../building-blocks/actions/" %}